 - Quality ingredients are KEY, especially the butter.

-- PLEASE USE A SCALE FOR BEST RESULTS: no one in Scotland is making shortbread with cups.
+- PLEASE USE A SCALE FOR BEST RESULTS.

 - Store in a sealed container (an old Walker's tin is excellent) and keep in a cool, dry place.
 Shortbread will keep well for weeks, but is also excellent after being frozen.